bnicholson17/ELK-Stack-project/README.md

 ![Diagram](https://github.com/bnicholson17/ELK-Stack-project/blob/72a684ca0f849d877251cd9d5ac57c4589068b5f/extra%20screenshots/VMtable.PNG)
 ### Access Policies

-The web servers on the internal network are not publicly accessable.
+The web servers on the internal network are not publicly accessible.
 They can only be accessed via the ansible container installed on the jumpbox via ssh.
-Only the JumpBox via port 22 and the ELK server via port 5601 are publicly accessable, although inbound security rules ensure only my private IP has access.
+Only the JumpBox via port 22 and the ELK server via port 5601 are publicly accessible, although inbound security rules ensure only my private IP has access.

-In addtion to being accessable via port 5601, the ELK server can also be accessed by using ssh from the JumpBox.
+In addition to being accessible via port 5601, the ELK server can also be accessed by using ssh from the JumpBox.

 A summary of the access policies in place can be found in the table below.